kggreene/AI-strategy/README.md

 - Founding member of [Techtopia](http://techtopia.harvard.edu/), Harvard initiative on ethics and governance of emerging digital technologies

-- BKC, MIT, and Princeton Workshop on AI and Ethics in Industry, 2018
+- Advised companies at Princeton, Harvard and MIT Workshop on AI and Ethics in Industry, 2018

 [home](https://kggreene.github.io/)